No. 243 Squadron RAF: World War II

-On 12 March 1941, No.243 reformed at Kallang as a fighter squadron for the defence of Singapore.
+On 12 March 1941, No. 243 reformed at Kallang as a fighter squadron for the defence of Singapore.
 The shortcomings of its Brewster Buffaloes were soon apparent and when Japanese fighters came within range, the squadron suffered heavy losses and by the end of January 1942 was operating its surviving aircraft as part of a mixed force, the other Buffalo squadrons being in a similar state.
 Its identity was gradually lost to the evacuation of redundant personnel and by the time all fighters were withdrawn from the Singapore airfields, it no longer existed as a unit, having been disbanded on 20 January 1942.

 On 1 June 1942, No. 243 reformed at Outston, taking over 242 Squadron's Supermarine Spitfires and became operational on the 12th.
 After defensive duties, it turned its aircraft over to 232 Squadron at the end of September and in November sailed for North Africa, where it became operational again with Spitfires in Algeria in January 1943.
-For the rest of the Tunisian campaign, it flew sweeps and provided escorts for day bombers attacking enemy bases and transport and in June moved to Malta for similar missions over Sicily.
-A few days after the Allied landings there, No.243 moved into the beachhead, repeating this in September after the Salerno landings.
+Commanded by Squadron Leader James Walker, for the rest of the Tunisian campaign, the squadron flew sweeps and provided escorts for day bombers attacking enemy bases and transport and in June moved to Malta for similar missions over Sicily.
+A few days after the Allied landings there, No. 243 moved into the beachhead, repeating this in September after the Salerno landings.
 In December 1943, it moved to the Levant and after fully converting to Spitfire IXs left for Corsica in April 1944.
 Escort missions and ground attack sweeps were flown over northern Italy and southern France and cover provided for the Allied landings on the French Riviera in August before the squadron was again disbanded on 31 October 1944.

 No. 243 reformed on 15 December 1944 at Morecambe, two days before embarking for Canada where it began training with Dakotas.
 In January 1945, these began moving across the Pacific to Australia, where it became part of No. 300 Wing and conducted communications flights began between British bases in the South West Pacific area, mainly to British Pacific Fleet bases.
 By the end of the war the squadron was flying scheduled services and extended these to Hong Kong on its surrender.
 A large proportion of the squadron personnel was Australian and they were demobilised locally when No. 243 disbanded on 15 April 1946.